 Keep in mind that the trustee receives a percentage of all of the funds paid through your plan—and you’ll pay the trustee that amount.
 If given the option, it's almost always better to pay your lender outside of your Chapter 13 plan.
 The higher your plan payment and the more the trustee receives to pay creditors, the more you’ll pay in fees.

-If you want to keep your home, you'll have to pay back all of your mortgage arrears by the end of the repayment period.
-But you don’t have to pay all at once.
+You'll have to pay back all of your mortgage arrears by the end of the repayment period, too.
+But you don’t have to pay it all at once.
 You’ll have three to five years to make up the overdue payments.
 This feature of Chapter 13 is one reason why many people facing foreclosure opt for Chapter 13 over Chapter 7 bankruptcy.

 If you are in foreclosure when you file for Chapter 13, bankruptcy's automatic stay—the order that stops most creditors in their tracks—puts a hold on the foreclosure.
-If you stay current on your mortgage payments and make up the arrears through your Chapter 13 plan, the lender cannot foreclose.
+If you stay current on your mortgage payments and make up the arrears through your Chapter 13 plan—and you can afford to pay for any nonexempt equity—the lender cannot foreclose.
+You’ll be able to keep your home.

+One of the most significant benefits of Chapter 13 is that in some instances, you can pay significantly less for your home than what you owe.
 If you have junior mortgages or a home equity line of credit (HELOC) that are no longer secured by the equity in your home, you can strip these loans off through Chapter 13 bankruptcy.
-Here’s how you tell.

-Determine the value of your home.
-If that value is less than the mortgage in first position—the first debt secured by the home—then the junior mortgages are completely unsecured.
+To get an idea about whether you could strip a loan, start with the value of your home.
+If it’s less than the first mortgage—the first debt secured by the house—then any subsequent or junior mortgage will be wholly unsecured.
 Nothing would be left to pay the junior lenders after a home sale.
-You can strip off wholly unsecured loans in Chapter 13.
-If, however, even a dollar remains to pay the junior mortgage, it isn’t wholly unsecured, and it wouldn’t qualify for removal.
+If, however, even a dollar remains to pay the junior mortgage, the loan isn’t wholly unsecured, and it wouldn’t qualify for removal.

-The stripped off loan becomes part of your unsecured debt, which is paid off (usually at a steep discount) through your Chapter 13 plan.
+If the judge rules in your favor, the court will remove the lien secured by the second mortgage from your home, and the loan amount will become part of your unsecured debt, and paid along with your other unsecured debt according to your Chapter 13 plan.
 At the end of the repayment period, the court will discharge any remaining loan amounts on the stripped off mortgages.

 Before the court confirms (allow) your Chapter 13 repayment plan to go forward, you’ll have to demonstrate that you have sufficient income to meet other required payments.
 For instance, you’ll have to pay priority debts in full throughout your repayment plan, such as support obligations and new tax debt.